Skip to main content

 The Strong Customer Authentication (SCA) process is initiated when a wallet operation is performed and remains valid for a predefined period of time.
 If it expires, the user must reinitiate the process by performing the wallet operation again, if still active (e.g., payments have a predefined expiration period within which they must be completed).

-When an SCA process is initiated, a challenge (e.g., OTP via SMS) is sent, which also has a limited validity period.
+When an SCA process is initiated, a challenge (e.g., OTP via SMS) is sent, which has a 15 minutes validity period.
 If the challenge expires, a new one must be sent.
 The number of challenges that can be sent is limited, and exceeding this limit triggers a cooldown period before new challenges can be issued.

 Users must submit each challenge for verification (e.g., entering the OTP).
 The number of allowed attempts is limited, and once this limit is reached, further attempts are blocked.
 The challenge is then marked as failed, and the user must request a new challenge to retry the process.
 The challenge status is based on the most recent attempt.